-At Brookfields School, all members of staff receive training in Positive Behaviour Support.
+At BROOKFIELDS School, all members of staff receive training in Positive Behaviour Support.

-In addition, all staff at Brookfields School are trained through Team Teach training.
-Team Teach training places an emphasis on the importance of non-restrictive positive behaviour management strategies to enable them to develop skills to deal with challenging situations and behaviours in ways that lead to desirable outcomes and positive relationships with pupils.
-Staff engage in refresher training every 3 years.
+In addition, all staff at Brookfields School are trained through Team teach training.
+Team teach places an emphasis on the importance of non-restrictive positive behaviour management strategies to enable them to develop skills to deal with challenging situations and behaviours in ways that lead to desirable outcomes and positive relationships with pupils.
+Staff engage in refresher training every 2 years.